-At RPM, sustainability is more than simply "greening" our products and operations.
-It is much broader.
-Sustainability is about the continued existence and growth of our business to the benefit of our customers, employees, suppliers, communities and shareholders.
+At RPM, sustainability is more than just simply "greening" our products and operations.
+It’s about putting into play practices that will drive the continued existence and growth of our business, in turn benefiting our customers, employees, suppliers, communities and shareholders.
 RPM applies the principles of sustainability through its:

-In keeping with the company's decentralized structure, the execution of these five "Ps" is carried out by its operating companies.
-Because, at RPM, it is believed that the foundation of sustainable business practices is most effective at the operating level, which is closest to the markets and individual customers the company serves.
+In keeping with RPM's entrepreneurial culture, execution of these five "Ps" is carried out by our operating companies.
+We believe that the foundation of sustainable business practices is most effective at the operating level, which is closest to the markets and customers our company serves.

-Many of RPM's products and services help its customers minimize their environmental footprint.
-Energy efficiency, zero landfill via the three "Rs" (reduce + reuse + recycle), renewable resource use, greener chemistry, life cycle analysis based on outcomes, LEED support and emissions reductions are just some of the customer expectations the company meets every day.
+Many of RPM's products, services and processes drive sustainability by helping our customers minimize their environmental footprint.
+Energy efficiency, zero landfill, renewable resource use, greener chemistry, life cycle analysis, LEED support and emissions reductions are just some of the many customer expectations that RPM meets every day.

-Below are a few specific examples from among the hundreds offered by its operating companies:
+Below are a few specific examples from among the hundreds offered by RPM’s operating companies:

-When it comes to RPM's internal operations, the expectations for sustainability are simple: lead by example.
-The company's operating businesses do so by taking a proactive approach to managing their environmental impact.
+When it comes to RPM's internal operations, the expectations for sustainability are simple: we lead by example.
+Our operating businesses do this by taking a proactive approach to managing their environmental impact.
 Among recent highlights are:

 When considering employees from the perspective of sustainability, RPM founder Frank C. Sullivan was ahead of his time.
 His philosophy, when he established the company in 1947, was to "Hire the best people you can find.
 Create an atmosphere that will keep them.
 Then, let them do their jobs."
 RPM continues to practice this philosophy today by providing its employees with:

-These practices are sustainable in that they enable RPM to continue to hire the best employees and retain them through the course of their careers.
+Incorporating these sustainable practices enables RPM to continue to hire the best employees and retain them throughout the course of their careers.

-RPM has a long history of sustainability through its many products that renew, repair and protect materials and provide energy efficiency.
-Rust-Oleum's small project paints, which repair and maintain items around the home to give them new life; DAP's caulks and sealants that make homes and buildings more energy efficient; and Carboline's corrosion control coatings, which have protective qualities that extend the life of materials and allow them to operate in harsh environments.
+RPM has a long history of sustainability through its many products that renew, repair and protect materials and promote energy efficiency.
+Among those products are Rust-Oleum's small-project paints that give household items a new life, DAP's caulks and sealants that make houses and buildings more energy efficient, and Carboline's corrosion-control coatings that extend the life cycle of materials and protect them against harsh environments.

-Through these actions, RPM makes a positive difference in the communities in which it operates and helps them to thrive.
+Through these actions, RPM makes a positive impact on the communities in which it operates and helps them to thrive.

-RPM has increased its dividend for 43 consecutive years, enabled by its continued strong cash from operations.
-This sustained dividend performance places RPM in an elite category.
-Of all 19,000 publicly traded U.S. companies, only 44 other companies, besides RPM, have consecutively paid an increasing annual dividend for this period of time or longer, according to America's Finest Companies.
-In addition, RPM's total return to shareholders, including both capital appreciation and reinvestment of dividends, has considerably outperformed its peer group and the S&P 500 Index for the past ten years.
+RPM has increased its dividend for 46 consecutive years, enabled by its continually strong operating cash flow.
+This sustained dividend performance places RPM in an elite category – joining only 41 of all publicly traded U.S. companies that have consecutively paid an increasing annual dividend for this period of time or longer, according to the Mergent Handbook of Dividend Achievers.
+In addition, RPM's total return to shareholders, including both capital appreciation and reinvestment of dividends, has considerably outperformed the S&P 500 Index for the past ten years.

 RPM International Inc. (NYSE: RPM) owns subsidiaries that are world leaders in coatings, sealants, building materials and related services.
 From homes to precious landmarks worldwide, their brands are trusted by consumers and professionals alike to protect, improve and beautify.
 Among its leading consumer brands are Rust-Oleum, DAP and Zinsser.
 Learn more about RPM brands >>